Excited state preparation on a quantum computer through adiabatic light-matter coupling: Discussion

 \section{Discussion}

 We have shown that excited states can be encoded on a quantum device by combining adiabatic state preparation with explicit light-matter coupling.
 Our EXASP algorithm prepares the lowest-energy bright state from the ground-state wavefunction by adiabatically turning on the electron-photon interaction while increasing the photon frequency.
 The excited-state fidelity can be further enhanced by projecting the final state into the zero-photon space using post-measurement selection on the photon qubit, providing an early failure protocol for subsequent quantum phase estimation.
-Furthermore, different excited states can be systematically targeted by changing the polarization direction of the photon mode.
+Furthermore, excited states with different symmetries can be systematically targeted by changing the polarization direction of the photon mode.
 Numerical simulations demonstrate that high-fidelity excited states can be achieved for the strongly correlated Hubbard model and the methylene molecule, while experiments on current quantum hardware illustrate how the method can be implemented in practice.

 EXASP offers key advantages for excited state preparation: it requires minimal information about the target excited-state wavefunction beyond an estimate of the excitation energy; it does not rely on any variational \textit{ansatz} or modified excited-state objective function; and it avoids hybrid subspace diagonalization, which can only estimate excitation energies and would require a linear combination of unitaries to prepare an excited state on the quantum device.
 Furthermore, our algorithm systematically converges to the exact excited state by increasing the total time evolution and the initial state fidelity, and decreasing the time step.
+Increasing the total time evolution also reduces the sensitivity of the algorithm to the hyperparameters $\wmax$ and $\lmax$.
 This systematic convergence provides a non-heuristic technique to prepare high-fidelity excited states for subsequent fault-tolerant algorithms, such as QPE or quantum dynamics.
 These advances lay the foundation to extend high-accuracy quantum algorithms to challenging excited states in weakly and strongly correlated electronic systems.